hemangtk/SeatingPlan/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request with a clear description of changes

-## License
-This project is available for educational use.
-Please check with your institution for specific licensing requirements.